oneeve8/kobble-data/content/Tutorial2.md

 3. And how to add a video to a Markdown file

-After showing you tips on Markdown,
+After showing you some tips on Markdown,

 I’ll give you a quick review of the features in Kobble.